DD9/dd9/wp-content/plugins/user-switching/readme.txt

 * Change the textdomain in the plugin to match the plugin slug (required for language packs in WordPress core).

 = 0.8.2 =
-* Russian translation by R J
+* Russian translation by R J.

 = 0.8.1 =
-* Japanese translation by Yusuke Hayasaki
+* Japanese translation by Yusuke Hayasaki.

 = 0.8 =
 * Nested switching and switching back is now supported (capability permitting).
 Switch, switch again, switch back, switch back!